Peter Squire: Military career

-In 1961, at the age of sixteen Squire was awarded a scholarship to academically study at RAF College Cranwell, which he entered in 1963.
-He received a commission into the Royal Air Force with the rank of Pilot Officer on 15 July 1966.
-He was promoted to flying officer on 15 January 1967, and sent to No. 20 Squadron based in Singapore to fly Hunters in 1968.
-He was promoted to flight lieutenant on 15 January 1969, and joined No. 4 Flying Training School in Anglesey in 1970.
+In 1961, at the age of sixteen, the young Squire was awarded a scholarship to academically study at the Royal Air Force College, Cranwell in Lincolnshire, which he entered in September 1963.
+He subsequently earned a commission into the Royal Air Force, with the rank of pilot officer on 15 July 1966.
+On 15 January 1967, Squire was promoted to flying officer and after qualifying as an RAF pilot, was posted to No. 20 Squadron based in Singapore in Asia to fly Hunters in March 1968.
+He was promoted to flight lieutenant on 15 January 1969, returned to the United Kingdom and posted to No. 4 Flying Training School (4FTS) at RAF Valley in Anglesey, north-west Wales in 1970, where he became a qualified flying instructor (QFI) on the Hunter.
+In 1972, Squire was awarded the 'Wright' Jubilee Trophy for his individual aerobatic performance by a QFI at a jet Flying Training School.